SergioAlias/simdata-R/README.md

 # simdata-R
 R script ```simdata.R``` generates random tsv/csv numeric files to use as demo data in your scripts.
+It generates random numbers from 0 to 1 with 4 decimals.
 You can call it from terminal as follows:

 ```bash
 Rscript simdata.R